 Literature and Medicine 1770-1930 (Michaelmas Term)

-Convenor: Professor Barry Murnane
+Convenor: Prof. Barry Murnane

 The relationship between literature and medicine is an important source of aesthetic developments in the modern era, helping to shape literary movements as diverse as Empfindsamkeit and Poetic Realism, Romanticism and Naturalism and helping to link writers like Goethe, Novalis, Büchner, Fontane, and Mann.
 There is no formal prescription and the course will allow you to examine a range of genres and writers including poetry and prose, scientific texts, and encyclopaedic literature, focusing on particular authors, periods, or on historical developments across the period as a whole.
 Comparative approaches are encouraged, with the opportunity to read developments in German culture alongside other European literatures.
 There is also opportunity to take a more theoretical focus, looking for example at issues such as affect, corporeality, and aesthetics.
 Some possible topics for discussion are: how literature deals mimetically with medical matters (death, concepts of illness and wellness, therapy); theories of imagination and feeling around 1800; the co-evolution of psychology in literature and clinical discourse; narrating illness; literature as medicine; depictions of medical practitioners; literature and drugs.

-Hölderlin in the World (Hilary Term)
+Hölderlin in the World (Michaelmas Term)

-Convenor: Professor Charlie Louth
+Convenor: Prof. Charlie Louth

 Hölderlin’s work is both rooted in his native Swabia and unusually receptive to the way the local is bound up in the distant, the removed and the foreign.
 This goes beyond his deep interest in Ancient Greece and his attempts to see German and Germany in Greek terms.
 The world of his poems is permeable and full of references to places remote in time and space, including London, Tahiti and the Americas.
 Hölderlin was fascinated by journeys and the way they connect distant points and allow one to think of them in relation to one another.
 As well as the many actual journeys made and reflected on in his poems, there are the courses of rivers and mountain ranges, crossing and making borders and readable as signs of how history might develop.
-He pays particular attention to bird- flight.
+He pays particular attention to bird-flight.
 All these things reveal the world to be deeply interconnected, so that every landscape, real or cultural, is a hybrid landscape, both of its place and elsewhere.

 Hölderlin is primarily a poet, and his poetry will form the main focus, but – partly via his friendships with Schelling and Hegel – he was closely involved in the development of post-Kantian philosophy, and his fragmentary philosophical and theoretical writings have also been returned to by many later philosophers.
 His poetry has drawn a large number of key 20th and 21st century thinkers, from Heidegger onwards, as well as poets from around the world.
 So this special subject offers an opportunity to read and write about Hölderlin’s work from a variety of perspectives, including comparative ones, noting the multiple relations that traverse it, run out into contemporary preoccupations and continue to make their way in the world today.